Movie Review: Red Sparrow

 What’s not timely?
 How tonedeaf this film is in its graphic depictions of rape and violence towards women during the #MeToo moment.

 This film was at one time talked about as though it was a sort of Black Widow movie that wasn’t really a Black Widow movie.
 It’s not.
-I still want to see a Black Widow movie– a kickass spy thriller with a smart woman manipulating everyone around her set in the MCU.
+A Black Widow movie would be great– a kickass spy thriller with a smart woman manipulating everyone around her set in the Marvel Cinematic Universe.
 But Red Sparrow is a blueprint for exactly what not to do.

 Natasha Romanoff is always in control.
 Even if she’s following orders, she’ll go rogue when it meets her personal moral compass.
 Even if she’s tied to a chair and getting punched by a Russian in the opening of The Avengers, she’s in control, and she’s the one actually doing the interrogation.
 She subverts perceptions of power to use it.
 And so everything that Black Widow is, Red Sparrow is not.